 - easy access to the doctor at the push of a button

 Chatbots drive cost savings in healthcare delivery, with experts estimating that cost savings by healthcare chatbots will reach $3.6 billion globally by 2022.
-Chatbots are gradually reducing hospital wait times, consultation times, unnecessary treatments, and hospital readmissions by connecting patients with the right healthcare providers and helping patients understand their conditions and treatments even without visiting a doctor.
+Healthcare bots are gradually reducing hospital wait times, consultation times, unnecessary treatments, and hospital readmissions by connecting patients with the right healthcare providers and helping patients understand their conditions and treatments even without visiting a doctor.

 Furthermore, hospitals and private clinics use medical chat bots to triage and clerk patients even before they come into the consulting room.
 These bots ask relevant questions about the patients’ symptoms, with automated responses that aim to produce a sufficient medical history for the doctor.
-Subsequently, these patient histories are sent via a messaging interface to the doctor, who triages to determine which patients need to be seen first and which patients require a brief consultation.
+Subsequently, these patient histories are sent from an EMR via a messaging interface to the doctor, who triages to determine which patients need to be seen first and which patients require a brief consultation.

 The truth is no chatbot in healthcare can replace a doctor’s expertise, neither can they take over patient care; however, combining the best of both worlds improves the efficiency of patient care delivery, simplifying and fast-tracking care without compromising quality.
 Therefore, the use of chatbots in healthcare is hard to dispute.